Trailer tent care

 If it is raining, shake off as much water as possible and wipe more off with a clean dry cloth or a towel, but not one that has been washed in detergent because this can damage the fabric’s waterproof coating.

 If there is any water left, you need to unfold the canvas to dry it properly as soon as possible after your trip.

 Don’t put the job off - leaving a damp trailer tent folded for just a few days can ruin your holiday accommodation.

 Some people enjoy their trailer tents and folding campers all year round.
 However, if you decide to store yours during the winter months, it’s worth taking the time to make sure it’s clean and ready for your next outing before you put it away.

-If you have a trailer tent or folding camper with many facilities inside, you’ll find tips on preparing your unit for storage in our Winter Care For Your Caravan Data Sheet on our Data Sheets page.
-Please don’t be put off by the title, most of the details on the Data Sheet are just as relevant to complex trailer tents and folding campers as to caravans.
+If you have a trailer tent or folding camper with many facilities inside, you’ll find tips on preparing your unit for storage in our Winter Care For Your Caravan Guide.
+Please don’t be put off by the title, most of the details on the guide are just as relevant to complex trailer tents and folding campers as to caravans.

 On the next page we'll talk about confident towing with some advice to get you started.

 Club Care's comprehensive trailer tent insurance policy is competitively priced and gives you insurance cover on the move